mjordan/islandora_workbench_docs/docs/media_types.md

 ## Configuring a custom media type

-By default Islandora ships with the following media types: audio, document, extracted text, file, FITS technical metadata, image, and video.
-If you want to add your own custom media type, you need to tell Workbench two things about it:
+Islandora ships with a set of default media types, including audio, document, extracted text, file, FITS technical metadata, image, and video.
+If you want to add your own custom media type, you need to tell Workbench two things:

-1. which file extension(s) should map to the media type, and
+1. which file extension(s) should map to the new media type, and
-1. which field on the media type is used to store the file associated with the media.
+1. which field on the new media type is used to store the file associated with the media.

 To satisfy the first requirement, use the `media_type` or `media_types_override` option as described above.
 To satisfy the second requirement, use Workbench's `media_file_fields` option.

-The values in this option are the machine name of the media type and the machine name of the "File" field configured for that media.
-To determine the machine name of your media type, go to the field configuration of your media types (Admin > Structure > Media types) and choose your custom media type.
-Then choose the "Manage fields" operation for the media type.
-The URL you are now at should look like `/admin/structure/media/manage/custom_media/fields`.
-In this example, `custom_media` is the machine name of your media.
+The values in the `media_file_fields` option are the machine name of the media type and the machine name of the "File" field configured for that media.
+To determine the machine name of your media type,

+1. go to the field configuration of your media types (Admin > Structure > Media types)
+1. choose your custom media type
+1. choose the "Manage fields" operation for the media type.
+The URL of the Drupal page you are now at should look like `/admin/structure/media/manage/custom_media/fields`.
+The machine name of the media is in the second-last position in the URL.
+In this example, it's `custom_media`.
-Next, get the machine name of the file field.
-In the list of fields, one will indicate "File" in the "Field type" column.
-The machine name you want is in that row's "Machine name" column.
+1. in the list of fields, look for the one that says "File" in the "Field type" column
+1. the field machine name you want is in that row's "Machine name" column.

 Here's an example that tells Workbench that the custom media type "Custom media" uses the "field_media_file" field: